-The role technology plays for online teen relationships
+The key role technology plays for teens

 Our research found that the majority of teens see the role the internet plays when they build relationships to be positive.
 52% of children agreed that tech and social media made it easier to sustain a relationship with 24% saying they find it easier to find love on the internet.

 Communication between children doesn’t just begin or end at school and having a medium such as the internet or social media, allows them access to each other 24/7.

 Teens can freely express their feelings and attraction by liking, commenting and interacting with a love interest at any time and these exchanges can help them find information about a potential partner.

 How online connection supports offline relationships

 Whilst technology doesn’t necessarily replace face-to-face interactions in some aspects, it is now an integral part of young people’s relationships.
 Teens online behaviours may create real-life problems offline, like abuse, negative thoughts and perceptions of themselves or others.